WandiParis/troposphere/README.md

 * add `import Slider from "./components/slider"` in `assets/js/global.js`
 * instantiate your component automatically on elements that match this selector : `.js-slider[data-auto-instantiate]`

+If you want to generate only CSS or JS files, you can use `--style` or `--script` options.
+But by default, both files will be generated.